 - A. Policies - 1.
-Continue to regulate archaeological, historic, and cultural resources. - 2.
-Due to the limited and irreplaceable nature, destruction of or damage to any site having historic, cultural, scientific, or educational value as identified by the appropriate authorities, including affected Indian tribes and the Washington State Department of Archaeology and Historic Preservation, should be prevented. - B. Regulations - 1.
-Permits issued in areas known to have, or suspected of having, archaeological artifacts or resources shall consult the Statewide Predictive Model and determine the appropriate action as follows: - a.
-If any of the following are met, the project will be exempt from taking action: - i.
+Protect archaeological, historic, and cultural resources. - 2.
+Due to the limited and irreplaceable nature, destruction of or damage to any site having historic, cultural, scientific, or educational value as identified by the appropriate authorities, including affected Indian tribes and the Washington State Department of Archaeology and Historic Preservation (DAHP), should be prevented. - B. Regulations - 1.
+Permits issues in areas known to have, or suspected of having, archaeological artifacts or resources shall consult the Statewide Predictive Model and determine the appropriate action as follows: - a.
+The project will be exempt if an of the following are met: - i.
 Prior negative archaeological survey is on file - ii.
 No ground disturbance will occur - iii.
-The project is in 100 percent culturally-sterile fill

-- b.
-If no known cultural resources are present, the Department of Archaeology and Historic Preservation Predictive Model shall be applied and the survey recommendations shall be followed according to the associated risk identified. - c.
-If cultural resources are present and ground-disturbance is proposed, then a site inspection or evaluation by a professional archaeologist is required in coordination with affected Tribes prior to initiating disturbance.
+The project is in 100 percent culturally-sterile fill - b.
+If no known cultural resources are present, the DAHP Predictive Model shall be applied and the survey recommendations shall be followed according to the associated risk identified. - c.
+If cultural resources are present and ground-disturbance is proposed, then a site inspection or evaluation by a professional archaeologist is required in coordination with affected Tribes and DAHP prior to initiating disturbance.
 The resource shall be avoided or a mitigation strategy shall be determined.
-Cost of the evaluation and inspection is the responsibility of the permit applicant. - 2.
+Cost of the evaluation and inspection is the responsibility of the permit applicant.
+A permit from DAHP may be required under RCW 27.53. - 2.
 In accordance with state law: - a.
-In the event that human remains, burials, funery items, sacred objects, or objects of cultural patrimony are found during project implementation, all provisions of RCW 68.50.645 must be adhered to. - b.
-In the event that prehistoric artifacts or historic-period artifacts or features are found during project implementation, all work shall cease immediately within 200 feet of the find, Washington State DAHP shall be contacted, and all provisions of RCW 27.53.060 shall be adhered to.
+In the event that human remains, burials, funery items, sacred objects, or objects of cultural patrimony are found during project implementation, all provisions of RCW 68.50.645 must be adhered to.

+b.
+In the event that prehistoric artifacts or historic-period artifacts or features are found during project implementation, all work shall cease immediately within 200 feet of the find, Washington State DAHP shall be contacted, and all provisions of RCW 27.53 shall be adhered to.